- Optimizely X Full Stack

 The following diagram summarizes the order of decisions to determine which variation (if any) of an experiment will be visible to a given user:

 |Experiment status||Determines whether Optimizely's SDKs will honor the experiment||Manage experiments in Full Stack|

 |User whitelisting||Can be used to force users into variations for QA purposes||QA: Whitelisting users in a Full Stack experiment|

 |User profiles||Can persist information about your users between requests||Optimizely developer docs|

 If you pause a variation mid-experiment, no variations stored in the user profile will be honored.
-For more information about pausing variations, see this article.
+Learn more about pausing variations.

 You can also learn how bucketing works in Full Stack SDKs.